Vccccc/mynote/c++/standard-library/library.md

 ```

 Description:
+Returns an iterator pointing to the first element in the range [first, last) that is not less than (i.e. greater or equal to) value, or last if no such element is found.
 Implementation:
 template< class ForwardIt, class T >
 constexpr ForwardIt lower_bound( ForwardIt first, ForwardIt last, const T& value );